Weak Muscles Lead To Bad Posture. So Why Doesn’t A Gym Workout Help?

 And after months of hard work at the gym with weights and cable machines, you feel slightly better but you still slouch now and then.
 Why didn’t it work fully for perfect posture ALL the time?

 The reason gym workouts fail to completely correct and support your posture all the time, is that it simply did not target all the relevant muscles – the stability muscles.
 And it was the wrong type of training for some of the muscles – gym works targets the power muscles.
 And muscles exercises alone isn’t enough – postural awareness is also required.

-We tend to think of muscles as simply muscles but in fact, there are broadly two basic muscle types - striated muscles (that includes those postural muscles) and smooth muscles.
+We tend to think of muscles as simply muscles but in fact, there are broadly two basic muscle types – striated muscles (that includes those postural muscles for good posture) and smooth muscles.

 - Striated muscles are your skeletal muscles.
 Muscles that you usually think of such as your bicep muscle or calf muscle.Your heart muscle is also a type of striated muscle but stands distinct from the rest of the skeletal muscle.